 This can include regular communication (as mentioned before), even after their interview.
 It is important to provide feedback as to why the applicant wasn’t successful so that they understand and can learn from any mistakes, or lack of experience/skills required to do the role.
-People, also don’t appreciate being left in limbo after interviewing in the wait to a potential start date.
-Constant feedback whilst doing employment checks, and what stage you are on can ease the pressure of waiting to commence employment.
+People, also don’t appreciate being left in limbo after interviewing and told that they will have

 Other things you can do

 You can make sure that you properly induct applicants before and after hiring with handbooks, tours and training.
 Before hiring you should ensure that the applicant fully understands the role, including the positives and negatives, so that they can decide if the role is aligned with their expectations.

 The REC estimated that a poor hire at a mid-manager level on a salary of £42,000 can cost businesses £132,015 in wasted salary, training, time spent and loss of productivity.
 You could even test applicants before, not only to ascertain the degree of skill, but it will show commitment.
 Chances are if the candidate is willing to do a test or presentation, they are less likely to drop out of the recruitment process at a later date.
 It also gives you a chance to determine potential applicants skill level at the same time.
 We use ISV skills testing for candidates applying to our roles at Regional, skills testing can range from numeracy to literacy right the way through to call handling.
 For our own staff, we also set a ‘recruitment test’ where they have to assess a series of CV’s against a job description to form their opinion.